mlabs-haskell/apropos/README.md

 The solution is to write additional unit or property tests for any edge cases you can think of.
 This quickly becomes tedious.
-As the complexity of your code grows, this can become a more and more of a problem, and you won't know if you've missed omething.
+As the complexity of your code grows, this can become more and more of a problem, and you won't know if you've missed something.

 ## What is `apropos`?
 `apropos` integrates with the [Hedgehog]() testing library and attempts to solve this problem using 'description types', which describe and automatically test against